Tyrrrz/MiniRazor/Readme.md

 - `@namespace` directive instructs the compiler to put the generated class into the `MyNamespace.Templates` namespace.
   If this directive is omitted, the default namespace of `MiniRazor.GeneratedTemplates` will be used instead.

-In order to make the template accessible by MiniRazor's source generator, you need to add it to the project as `AdditionalFiles` and mark it with the `IsRazorTemplate="true"` attribute:
+In order to make the template accessible by **MiniRazor**'s source generator, you need to add it to the project as `AdditionalFiles` and mark it with the `IsRazorTemplate="true"` attribute:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">